-- Affected person is the person adversely affected by the alleged conduct which was the subject of the complaint. - The applicant (in the decisions) is Coroner Herdson. - Moot, or mootness means having no practical relevance.
+- Affected person is the person adversely affected by the alleged conduct which was the subject of the complaint. - The applicant (in the decisions) is the former judge. - Moot, or mootness means having no practical relevance.
 The issue has been resolved, leaving no live dispute for a court or decision-maker to resolve.